Bonds reign supreme, equities struggle on recession, Brexit fears

 The euro was steady at $1.1084 .

+The Brazilian real has fallen 8.5% while the Mexican peso has lost 5.7% so far this month.

-The British pound licked its wounds at $1.2200 , having slumped 0.61% the previous day as the most serious UK political crisis in decades deepened after Prime Minister Boris Johnson decided to suspend Britain's parliament for more than a month before Brexit.
+The British pound licked its wounds at $1.2200 , as the most serious UK political crisis in decades deepened after Prime Minister Boris Johnson decided to suspend Britain's parliament for more than a month before Brexit.

 The move will limit the time opponents have to derail a disorderly Brexit but also increases the chance that Johnson could face a vote of no-confidence in his government, and possibly an election.